 In the plasma, etch/wafer clean application, no viable alternatives for fluorocarbon chemistries are known, because of the basic chemistry and physics of etching silicon and its compounds, which are essential for fabricating semiconductors.
 For certain applications, PFAS-free alternatives have been identified, such as the use of nitrogen trifluoride in chamber cleans.
 However, these alternatives may produce emission by-products which contain PFAS, where carbon-containing films are present.
 However, these alternatives may not be suitable for all applications.
 In addition, some alternatives may give rise to further occupational health and safety concerns.
 Considering concerns regarding their global warming potential, the semiconductor industry has decreased the use of chamber clean gases that contain PFAS over the last 30 years.
-Even though fluorine-free alternatives meet the manufacturing needs, the industry has implemented best practices initiatives, reducing its air emissions of PFCs and hydrofluorocarbon compounds (HFCs) significantly.
+The industry has implemented best practices initiatives, reducing its air emissions of PFCs and hydrofluorocarbon compounds (HFCs) significantly.